MichielNoback/java_gitbook/01_getting_started/essentials.md

      */
     public Snp(long position, char reference, char alternative) {
         if (position < 1) {
-            throw new IllegalArgumentException("postition must be positive");
+            throw new IllegalArgumentException("position must be positive");
         }
         this.position = position;
         this.referenceNucleotide = reference;